beliveau-lab/TigerFISH/docs/source/tutorials.rst

 5. Great work!
 Congrats on running *Probe Design Mode*!
 This means that both run modes of Tigerfish have passed! |:tada:| |:sparkles:|

-Here's a video of this tutorial:

-.. video:: imgs/probe_design_video.mp4
-   :width: 500
-   :height: 300
-   :autoplay:
-   :nocontrols:
+If you happen to want to see a video of this happening as a real-time demo, you can watch this example `here <vimeo.com/user172350444/>`_. .

 Comparing config.yml files between *Repeat Discovery Mode* and *Probe Design Mode*